BulutHamali/The-Daily-Grind/README.md

 ## Project Links
 - [GitHub Code](https://github.com/BulutHamali/The-Daily-Grind)
-- [Live Demo](https://the-daily-grind-lnpd.onrender.com/#menu) (Note: This demo is hosted on Render’s free tier and may take a few seconds to load if inactive.)
+- [Live Demo](https://the-daily-grind-lnpd.onrender.com/#menu) (Note: This demo is hosted on Render's free plan.
+The server may "sleep" if inactive and take up to **60 seconds to wake up**.
+Please be patient on the first visit.)

 ## License
 This project is developed for educational and demonstration purposes only.